 “Russian pattern” alludes to a style of tiara based on the kokoshnik, a traditional Russian headdress that was fashionable in western Europe in the late 19th and early 20th centuries.
 A halo style that is worn high and wide on the head, it had become popular in large part thanks to Queen Alexandra, Mary’s mother-in-law, who received one as a silver wedding anniversary gift in 1888.
 Invited to select the design of her gift (which was also made by Garrard), she chose to imitate the kokoshnik style worn by her sister, Empress Maria Feodorovna of Russia.

 Queen Mary’s Fringe Tiara is slightly smaller than Alexandra’s and therefore likely more manageable to wear.
 47 tapering bars of brilliant-cut and rose-cut diamonds alternate with smaller spikes of lozenge-set diamonds.
 As was common with tiaras at the time, the entire piece is mounted on a frame from which it can be removed to be worn as an equally dazzling necklace.
 It is this feature that accounts for one reason for its fame.
-The Queen Mother, who was gifted the tiara by Queen Mary in 1937, lent it to her daughter Princess Elizabeth when she married Philip Mountbatten in 1947.
+Queen Elizabeth The Queen Mother, who was gifted the tiara by Queen Mary in 1937, lent it to her daughter Princess Elizabeth when she married Philip Mountbatten in 1947.
 Disaster loomed, however, as the bride was getting dressed.
-“The catch, which I didn’t know existed, it suddenly went [gesturing with her hands],” recalled The Queen to the Duchess of Cambridge as they toured a Buckingham Palace exhibition of the Duchess’s own wedding dress in July 2011.
+“The catch, which I didn’t know existed, it suddenly went [gesturing with her hands],” recalled Her Late Majesty Queen Elizabeth II to Catherine, Princess of Wales, formerly Duchess of Cambridge as they toured a Buckingham Palace exhibition of the Duchess’s own wedding dress in July 2011.
 Fortunately, Garrard was on hand to make a hasty repair so she could still wear it on her special day.

-Fully restored, the tiara was subsequently loaned by the Queen Mother to Princess Anne when she married Mark Phillips in 1973, and The Queen inherited it from her mother when she died in 2002.
+Fully restored, the tiara was subsequently loaned by the Queen Mother to Princess Anne when she married Mark Phillips in 1973, and inherited by Her Late Majesty Queen Elizabeth II from her mother when she died in 2002.
 It has seldom been seen in public over recent years, although in 2011, the Queen did wear it for a Diamond Jubilee Portrait taken by Julian Calder in the Blue Room at Buckingham Palace for the Governor-General of New Zealand.
 And then, in July 2020, it became Princess Beatrice’s “something borrowed” on the occasion of her marriage to Edoardo Mapelli Mozzi at Windsor.

 Today, a model maquette of Queen Mary’s Fringe Tiara is showcased at our flagship London store – in the Queen Mary Suite, which was named with the monarch’s permission after a visit by the Queen to our Albemarle Street address.
 Stories and sentiment are so often at the heart of a piece of jewellery, particularly one handed down through the generations, but few can hold more romance than one worn by three royal brides on their wedding day.